ahmed82/Linux-4-java-developper/Docker_full-cycle.md

 ENTRYPOINT ["java","-jar","license-management.war"]
 ```
 -------------------------------------------------
+PID: is just one of the Linux namespaces that provides containers with isolation to system resources.
+Other Linux namespaces include:
+MNT: Mount and unmount directories without affecting other namespaces.
+NET: Containers have their own network stack.
+IPC: Isolated interprocess communication mechanisms such as message queues.
+User: Isolated view of users on the system.
+UTC: Set hostname and domain name per container.
+These namespaces provide the isolation for containers that allow them to run together securely and without conflict with other containers running on the same system.

+## Create Image
 ```java
 docker build -t <new-image-name> .
 ```
 ------------------------------------------------
+## Run the Image
+The -t flag allocates a pseudo-TTY:
 ```java
 docker run -p 91:80 -- name web <imagename>
 docker container run --name web -p 66:8080  -it -d spring-boot-docker